ramanveerji/FridayUserbot-Pyrogram/README.md

     [-] APP_ID:   You can get this value from https://my.telegram.org
     [-] API_HASH :   You can get this value from https://my.telegram.org
+    [-] STRING_SESSION : Your String Session, You can get this From Repl or BY running StringGen File Locally [-] TG_BOT_TOKEN_BF_HER : Your Bot Token Obtained From @BotFather [-] PRIVATE_GROUP_ID : Id of group where you wanna log important logs, Private group is recommended for this

 [+] The fridaybot will not work without setting the mandatory vars.
 ```